all-maps-lie/all-maps-lie-2020/assignments/final-project.md

 Similarly, scholars like [Shannon Mattern](http://wordsinspace.net/shannon/about/) and [Jeremy Crampton](https://www.ncl.ac.uk/apl/staff/profile/jeremycramptonnewcastleacuk.html#background) are asking questions about the world - about power, infrastructure, and politics - through the lens of different media and geographies and proposing methodologies and frameworks through which we might better understand society, culture, and space.
 What these more academic contributions offer is a set of conceptual frameworks and methodological tools to really unpack context, history, and the geography of the things that are interesting and important in our lives.

-Drawing inspiration and methodologies from these varying worlds - from cartography to media archaeology and media art to creative technology - we will embark on understanding *what mapping means*, *what mapping does*, and *what our role as cartographic outsiders is in shaping spatial thinking*.
+Drawing inspiration and methodologies from these varying worlds - from critical cartography to urban media archaeology and media art to creative technology - we will embark on understanding *what mapping means*, *what mapping does*, and *what our role as cartographic outsiders is in shaping spatial thinking*.
 Taking the lessons from David, Rob, and Jenny, we will practice paying attention through intentional (small) data collection and mapping efforts.
 Drawing inspiration from scholars like Shannon and Jeremy, we will practice researching and writing about *things* - their form, their materiality, their histories, and their geographies, and their politics.
 Taken together, we will practice our skills as researchers and makers of spatial media.

 ## Mapping Urban Media

 What is *urban media*?
 In the context of this course and this project briefing, we can consider *urban media* as any kind of infrastructure - natural or built, static or interactive - that exists in urban space.
-The size of these urban media can be range - e.g. fire hydrants vs. street tree vs. bus shelters vs. telephone poles - as well as the spatial scale - e.g. street level vs. block level vs. neighborhood level - that may be relevant for best understanding your selected urban media.
+The size of these urban media can range - e.g. fire hydrants vs. street tree vs. bus shelters vs. telephone poles - as well as the spatial scale - e.g. street level vs. block level vs. neighborhood level - that may be relevant for best understanding your selected urban media.

 The key constraint here is that **you must be able to photograph or document individual instances** of that urban feature whether in person (with your camera phone) or remotely (e.g. aerial images, street view, or found images from the web or social media).